nwsimonrb/Blog/_posts/2023-01-28-streaming-dashboard-tutorial.md

 #### Part 2: Realtime Dashboard with Cloud Services
 To envision our goal of building a real-time dashboard, let's follow the use-case scenario of the [previous post](https://simon.richebaecher.org/event-streaming-context).
 As owners of the online business, we continually get updates on product amounts and price changes from our warehousing and pricing teams.
 Besides updating our online shop with this data we want to give procurement a head start on purchasing items with low inventory or high turnover.
 For this purpose, our dashboard needs to show a list of product and price pairs that just changed in the last 20 minutes.<br />
-With the following step-by-step instructions you will build a small prototype.
+With the following step-by-step instructions, you will build a small prototype.
 In addition to reading the task descriptions you can also play the video I made to show tasks 2), 4) and 5) visually.
 Follow [this link to YouTube](https://www.youtube.com/watch?v=qpa-7RvLqb8) or open the embedded version at the end of this section.

 ##### 1) Azure Account and Confluent Cloud setup
 We start by creating a free tier Microsoft Azure account in one of two ways: